flee1217/MATH471/HW1/README.txt

 Include this output in the report.pdf as well describing what this command is doing.

 9. Now add, commit and push the report PDF and report subdirectory to the repository.
+You are now finshed with homework 1 tasks.